Naomi Watts: Other work

 Watts received an endorsement deal with David Yurman jewelry.
 She served as the ambassador to Thierry Mugler's Angel fragrance from 2008 until 2011 when Eva Mendes overtook the role.
 The pair later coincidentally fronted a campaign for Pantene hair care products.
 Watts also appeared in a campaign for Ann Taylor in 2010.
 She was announced as a new 'face' of L'Oréal in 2014.
 Watts also founded the skincare company Onda Beauty in 2016 and appeared in a campaign for Fendi in 2020.

 In January 2021, it was announced that Watts was an early investor in Thirteen Lune, an e-commerce site focused on makeup, skincare, haircare and wellness products owned by people of color and ally brands.
+In October 2022, Watts launched Stripes, a beauty and wellness brand focused on menopause health.
+The brand was acquired by L Catterton in June 2024.
+In October 2024, Watts was announced as an ambassador and designer for Coyuchi linen.

+Watts released her first book, Dare I Say It: Everything I Wish I'd Known About Menopause, on January 21, 2025.

 Philanthropy

 In 2006, Watts became a goodwill ambassador for Joint United Nations Programme on HIV/AIDS, which helps raise awareness of issues relating to the disease.
 She has used her high profile and celebrity to bring attention to the needs of people living with this disease.
 Watts has featured in campaigns for fundraising, events and activities, including the 21st Annual AIDS Walk.
 On 1 December 2009, Watts met United Nations Secretary-General Ban Ki-moon at a public event commemorating World AIDS Day 2009.

 In 2011, Watts attended a charity polo match in New York City along with Australian actors Hugh Jackman and Isla Fisher, which was intended to raise money to help victims of the 2010 Haiti earthquake.
 In 2012, she became an ambassador for Pantene's Beautiful Lengths, a programme that donates real-hair wigs to women with cancer.
 She has visited the St Vincent's Hospital in Sydney to meet some of the women the programme helps.

 In 2016, Watts collaborated with Sportscraft and children's charity Barnardos to produce a range of namesake coats, with a percentage of sales going to the charity, and was one of the public figures photographed by Italian photographer Fabrizio Ferri for Bulgari's digital campaign "Raise Your Hand".
 In November 2018, she hosted the Worldwide Orphans 14th Annual Gala in NYC, and teamed up with McDonald's, to serve as a McHappy Day ambassador, making a special appearance and stepping behind the counter in Haberfield, Sydney.